Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj make:command reports:reconcile

-The make command generates the command and injects it into the generated command wiring surfaces.
+The make command generates the command and injects it into the active app's command wiring surfaces.
 In the normal flow, you do not hand-edit the command Wire set or command collection just to expose the new command.

 Use category:action names for application commands: